Hello, my name is Adam Pippin. I'm an IT professional and overall handy guy living in Vancouver, BC.

 - I've changed oil, brakes, gaskets, filters, etc. I've wired in dashcams, stereos, lighting and more.

 - I own a few firearms and am a pretty decent shot.
-Never hunted, but I find a lot of peace in driving out into nature, taking a deep breath, and putting holes in paper from far away.
+Never hunted, but I find a lot of peace in driving out into nature, taking a deep breath, and using small explosions to put holes in paper from far away then taking them home and spending a few hours meticulously disassembling and cleaning out all the residue from the Soviet-surplus ammunition.

 - I'm a licensed amateur radio operator (ham radio) and a member of the VECTOR emergency communications organization supporting the City of Vancouver and Vancouver Police Department's disaster planning.
 I've completed training on effective communication, net controller skills, incident command centre operations (EMRG-1320), and participated in city-wide drills.
 I've designed and built highly-resilient battery-powered radios that can recharge off of a bag of potatoes and fits in a 9"x7"x4" waterproof case that and is capable of communicating thousands of miles.